Don't have a Library option in the Main Menu bar?

 The top portion of the Library contains a panel showing Collections tiles for those collections you are a member of.
 By default these, like the media tiles, are listed in order of Date Created, newest first.

 Each collection tile shows the name of the collection, the number of media, the number of members in the collection, and a menu button.
 For more information about Collections, see Collections - Overview.

 These collections tiles are the same as you would see in your Collections page, or are a subset of them.
-The library shows up to nine collection tiles, with an additional tile indicating if there are more available.
+The library shows up to two rows of collection tiles, with an additional tile indicating if there are more available.

 In the figure above, the user is only a member of five collections, all of which are shown in the Collections panel.
 In the below figure, the user is a member of 23 collections, nine of which are shown, along with a tile indicating there are 14 more.